Joeboy/blender-addon-pydeps/README.md

 Issues and Limitations
 ======================

 Some packages require a development environment, dev headers etc. These packages are unlikely to install on most end-users' machines.
-Specifying the `wheel` package at the start of your requirements list makes it more likely you'll find a binary distribution that'll probably work more easily.
+The code passes the "--prefer-binary" switch to pip when installing, so if there's a choice between an older binary and a newer source-based package, it'll prefer the former.

 If you *do* have a development environment and you want to install packages from source on your machine, you could try something like the following: